luca-citino/luca-citino.github.io/other.md

 ### Teaching

+"Econometrics mini-course on difference-in-differences" at Bank of Italy

-"The impacts of climate change on the Italian economy" within the **Policy evaluation summer school** at University of Rome III, 2022 edition
+"The impacts of climate change on the Italian economy" within the **Policy evaluation summer school** at University of Rome III, 2022-2023 editions